rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 You should get different random numbers, and they should all be between 1 and
 100. Great job!
-Next up: comparing our guess to the secret number.

-## Comparing guesses
+## Comparing Our Guesses

 Now that we’ve got user input, let’s compare our guess to the secret number.
-Here’s part of our next step.
-It won't quite compile yet though:
+Here’s that part of our next step:

 Filename: src/main.rs